 Inspector Duguay has served the City of Sault Ste Marie as a police officer for more than 26 years.
 In his career he has performed a variety of duties in both uniform patrol and criminal investigations.
 While a member of the criminal investigative branch he served in the Joint Forces Drug Unit, the Provincial Biker Enforcement Unit and the Provincial Proceeds of Crime Unit.
 As a result of these assignments Inspector Duguay has had the opportunity to participate in a number of high profile, multi-jurisdictional investigations.

 In 2007, he joined the Ontario Police College in Aylmer Ontario as a seconded instructor where he taught firearms and defensive tactics.
 He returned to Sault Ste Marie in 2009 and eventually became the training supervisor for the service.
 Inspector Duguay served as a supervisor in the criminal investigation branch, the Crime Suppression Unit, the Drug Enforcement Unit and uniform patrol.
-He was promoted to Inspector in December 2018 and currently serves as the Support Services Supervisor.
+He was promoted to Inspector in December 2018 and spent time in charge of Support Services and is currently the Officer in Charge of Investigation Services.
 He has served on a number of committees throughout his career including the Sault and Area Drug Strategy Committee and the Coalition of Inclusive Municipalities Committee.

 Inspector Duguay has a Bachelor degree in Social Science with a concentration in Sociology from the University of Ottawa.